 Urinary tract infections

-Platelets which are a type of blood cell help the blood to clot.
+Platelets, a type of blood cell, help the blood clot.
 A low platelet count called thrombocytopenia can result in:

-Blood work including a complete blood count (CBC) which measures the numbers of red and white blood cells as well as platelets.
+Blood work includes a complete blood count (CBC), which measures the number of red and white blood cells and platelets.

-A microscopic examination of the blood or bone marrow examining the different types of cells and the appearance of their cells to see if they are normal and healthy appearing.
+A microscopic examination of the blood or bone marrow examines the different types of cells and the appearance of their cells to see if they are normal and healthy.

-The pathologist will be particularly interested in determining what percentage of the cells are very early types of blood cells are called blasts.
+The pathologist will be particularly interested in determining what percentage of the cells are very early types of blood cells called blasts.
 With MDS, these blasts don’t develop properly.
-For MDS to be confirmed, patients will have <20% of blasts.
+So for MDS to be confirmed, patients will have <20% of blasts.

 Bone marrow biopsy and possible molecular testing of the bone marrow sample

-Chromosome and/or DNA analysis of blood cells and bone marrow sample.
+Chromosome and/or DNA analysis of blood cells and bone marrow samples.

 Treatment for MDS varies based on symptoms, state of disease, and quality of life.
 All patients will continue to require routine bloodwork and monitoring of symptoms.
-Other treatment may include:
+Other treatments may include:

-Supportive care such as antibiotics to treat infections or red blood cell or platelet transfusions to improve anemia and prevent bleeding.
+Supportive care such as antibiotics to treat infections, red blood cells, or platelet transfusions improves anemia and prevents bleeding.